RoboSarno/Wildlife_Image_Classification/README.md

 In the EDA process, we explored the total number of observations of each animal class that is present in the training data.
 We also discovered that there are a total of 148 sites with camera traps.

 We further explored which sites have the highest observations of animals and noticed that few sites hold a high concentration of animal sightings.
-Images from 20 out of 148 sites, obtain about half of all observations.
+Images from 20 out of 148 sites were responsible for half of all observations.
 Our EDA also highlighted that each animal class has a preference for specific sites in the park.
-This can be helpful to note for conservationist as they plan how to best care for each species.
+This can be helpful to note for conservationists as they plan how to best care for each species.

-The data provided to our team was split into train and test sets, while the training data had labels, our test data did not.
+The data provided to our team was split into train and test sets, and while the training data had labels, our test data did not.
 In order to test our model, we created a validation dataset from the training data.
 By exploring the distribution of observations we were able to create a validation set that represents about 10% of the training data and hold observations of each animal type without over-representing any class.
 We also decided to separate the train and validation sets by sites, so that the model can test on sites it had not yet observed before and thereby preventing the model from generalizing based on site instead of by animal.
-This however, presented a few challenges for our modeling because we found it difficult to create a validation set that mirrored the proportion of classes in the training class (we were unable to code a loop to do this).
+This, however, presented a few challenges for our modeling because we found it difficult to create a validation set that mirrored the proportion of classes in the training class (we were unable to code a loop to do this).

 **Limitations highlighted by the EDA Process**

 During our EDA we also explored the training images to understand the challenges they present.
-Most of the images, for instance are not focused, while in some images details are washed out due to brightness or darkness.
+Most of the images, for instance, are not focused, while in some images details are washed out due to brightness or darkness.
 There are also images where the presence of an animal is very subtle such that the image appears to be blank.
-Yet, in other images, the animals are really close to the camera lens and it is difficult to discern to which class it belongs.
+In other images, the animals are really close to the camera lens and it is difficult to discern which class it belongs to.
 We also noticed that leopards and civets share very similar coats.

-We also noticed that several of the images displayed a chyron in the lower 7%.
+We realized that several of the images displayed a chyron in the lower 7% of the image.
 This can present a challenge where the model may generalize based on the chyron instead of animal species.

 #### Modeling/Metrics Process

-We initially started with a baseline model (simple architecture).
+We initially started with a simple neural network model.
 This model’s accuracy score was extremely high but validation accuracy was extremely low.
 We noticed that we needed to add more complexity and data augmentation.

 **Data Augmentation:**
 - Due to watermarks inconsistently on images we calculated that the watermarks covered 7% of the height of the image.
 We incorporated a height shift to account for this.

-- Due to the photographs being taken during different times of the day some of the classification could be skewed.
-We decided to add a preprocessing function augmentation to reduce the color of the image by making it to grayscale instead of RGB.
+- Due to the photographs being taken during different times of the day, some of the classification could be skewed.
+We decided to add a preprocessing augmentation function to reduce the color of the image by converting it to grayscale instead of RGB.

-- We also added a horizontal flip to account for the possible locations that birds, monkey, and rodents could be located in the images.
+- We also added a horizontal flip to account for the possible locations of birds, monkey, and rodents in the images.

 **Complexity:**
-- After further review of the low validation accuracy we noticed that the model was extremely overfit.
+- After further review of the low validation accuracy, we noticed that the model was extremely overfit.
 This was caused by the imbalance of the classification distribution in the train and validation set.
-To account for this we used Image Data Generator and specified a validation split.
+To account for this, we used Image Data Generator and specified a validation split.

-- After several models focusing on reducing overfitting, and adding complexity we came to the Final Model Architecture of:
+- After several models focusing on reducing overfitting and adding complexity, we came to the Final Model Architecture of:
   - Sequential
   - Input Layer:
     1. EfficientNetB0